 On July 5, 2017, it was announced in Rome that our Holy Father Pope Francis appointed Bishop Luis Rafael Zarama, an auxiliary bishop of the Archdiocese of Atlanta, to serve as the 6th bishop of the Diocese of Raleigh.
-He will be installed at Holy Name of Jesus Cathedral on August 29, 2017.
+He was installed August 29, 2017 at Holy Name of Jesus Cathedral.

 Most Reverend Luis Rafael Zarama

 Bishop Luis Zarama was born in Pasto, Colombia, on November 28, 1958.
 He attended the Conciliar Seminary in Pasto, Colombia, where he graduated from high school.
 He attended the Marian University in Pasto, earning a Degree in Philosophy and Theology.
 He also attended the Pontificia Universidad Javeriana in Bogotá, Colombia, earning a degree in Canon Law.
 He was a Philosophy and Theology professor at the Carmelites School, the Learning School and the Colombia Military School for a period of 11 years.